tomaszbilka/fs-recruitment-task-ts/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your the browser.

 The page will reload if you make edits.\